10 Snowboard Tricks You Can Learn Quickly

 10. 50/50 Nose Press

-This trick is done the same as the tail press but with a nose butter on the box instead of a tail butter.
+This trick is done the same as the tail press, but with a nose butter across the box instead of a tail butter.
+These can be a bit trickier than tail presses and the key is to really get all your weight over the front of your board.
 One thing to note is that you will need to get yourself back to center as you drop off the box.
 Otherwise, you will land in a nose press still and be off balance.

-These ten snowboard tricks can be learned quickly and will add a little extra style to your riding!
-And if you are on the hunt for the right gear to unlock more playfulness to your riding, whether it be buttering or landing jumps, please don't hesitate to reach out to me or one of my fellow Snowboard experts.
+While these ten snowboard tricks won't win you a gold medal in the next winter Olympics, they can be learned quickly and will add a little extra style to your riding!
+And if you are on the hunt for the right gear to unlock more playfulness to your riding, whether it be buttering or landing jumps, please don't hesitate to reach out to me or one of my fellow Snowboard Experts.
 We're happy to be a source of free advice and gear recommendations.